 Traditionally, there was

 However, research exploring hormonal and genetic aspects of lung cancer has led to new therapies that may be more effective in females than males.

 Also, medications that target specific proteins or receptors appear to be

 While the symptoms are similar, the rates of cancer and cancer-related death are different among males and females.
 More research is necessary to reduce the risk of the disease.

 Lung cancer has a poor prognosis.

 The ACS use 5-year survival rates to estimate a person’s life expectancy after diagnosis.
-This figure conveys the likelihood that a person with a certain type and stage of cancer will live for at least 5 years after the diagnosis.
+This figure conveys the likelihood that a person with a certain type and stage of cancer will live for

 Maintaining a healthful lifestyle and avoiding exposure to smoke can help everyone reduce their risk of developing lung cancer.